klappradla/sample_app/README.md

 # Ruby on Rails sample_app

-My implementation of the sample application from the [Ruby on Rails Tutorial](http://railstutorial.org/) by Michael Harl
+My implementation of the sample application from the [Ruby on Rails Tutorial](http://railstutorial.org/) by Michael Hartl

 I implemented the whole application plus some additional exercises and tests.
 The app is working and all tests are passing.<br>
 Used versions: